Pacifica Spindrift Players Executive Board Bylaws

 2. The Board of Directors shall form the committees they deem necessary.

-2. Standing Committees:
+2. Committees:

-3. Special committees shall automatically dissolve upon completion of their assignment, or one year after their creation, whichever occurs first.
+5. Committees shall automatically dissolve upon completion of their assignment, or one year after their creation, whichever occurs first.

 7. Article VII: Meetings of the Organization